ham-radio-72/green-phys.github.io/content/docs/Tutorials/DIIS_and_Convergence_Acceleration.md

 ```math
 v_{extr} = \sum_i c_i v_i,
 ```
 where $v_i$ is the subspace vector, $c_i$ is the extrapolation coefficient (recomputed at every iteration), $v_{extr}$ is the result of the extrapolation.
-A specific subspace techniques (e.g., DIIS) finds the extrapolation coefficients automatically.
-Such an extrapolation scheme can be applied to any vectors.
-In our case, we define vectors $v$ as self-energies (with both static and dynamic parts).
+The specific subspace technique (e.g., DIIS) finds the extrapolation coefficients automatically.
+This extrapolation scheme can be applied to any vectors.
+In our case, we define vectors $v_i$ as self-energies (with both static and dynamic parts) computed from the Green's function $G_{i-1}$.
 Every vector can be seen as a sum of the fixed-point vector (representing solution of the iterative process) and the error:
 ```math
 v_i = v^* + e_i
 ```